strategineer/personal-website/content/tabletop/lobg/gming.md

 : To kill people and compost their bodies in his garden.

 Does Not Want
 : Any more people to find out the secret of his power.
-(Shout ‘see-more!’ and he becomes visible again.)
+(Shout ‘see-more!' and he becomes visible again.)
 Interruptions.
 To give up his useful prisoners.

 ## Sheklesh
 › Cells 274